 Looser sleeves, on the other hand, are more comfortable but don’t provide quite as much support.
 If you use your sleeves for activities other than weightlifting, the looser sleeves will hold up better over long periods of use.

 However, some users face problems with larger sleeves slipping down their legs once they break in.
 If you don’t want to end up adjusting your sleeves all the time, go for a size smaller to avoid this problem.

 It’s important to note that no matter what type of sleeve you prefer, you should never wear any sleeve that cuts off your blood flow.

 If you try on a sleeve and see your lower legs begin to turn red and purple, take off the sleeves immediately.
 While it may seem harsh, lack of blood flow can destroy your limbs – it’s far better to be conscious than to pay the price.

-Every one of the sleeve pairs here is geared towards a different style of lifter.
-Follow the advice in our guide and experiment with all of the sleeves to find the ones that work best for you.
+Browse the market, follow the advice in our guide and experiment with a few pairs to find the ones that truly work best for you.